Got Your First Raw Denim? The Only 10 Things You Actually Need to Know

 Because most fabrics are now colorfast, there’s a decent chance you’ve never had to separate lights and darks in the laundry.
 But your parents always did because it used to be more common to have fabrics that can lose dye and darken lighter clothes in their proximity, especially (but not only) when they’re wet.

-Why You Need to Wash Raw Denim Jeans Inside Out
+Why You Need to Turn Jeans Inside Out to Wash Them

 Does Raw Denim Need a Special Detergent?

 If you want to minimize fading, use a product for washing colors like Woolite Dark.
-If you want to maximize the fading, add a capful of bleach.
+If you want to maximize the fading, add a little capful of bleach to the wash.

 - The more you wash your denim, the faster it will fade